-The biological parameters related to the von Bertalanffy equation are determined by the formula: $L(a) = L\infty(1 - \exp(-k(a - a0))$, where a is the age, k is growth factor, a_0 - size value at initial age, and L∞ - asymptotic length.
+The biological parameters related to the von Bertalanffy equation are determined by the formula: $L(a) = L \infty (1 - \exp(-k(a - a0))$, where a is the age, k is growth factor, a_0 - size value at initial age, and L∞ - asymptotic length.

-Data on the main rapa whelk catches: 585 specimens of rapa whelk were processed from the main catches with beam trawl in the summer and autumn of 2024.
+Data on the main rapa whelk catches: 592 specimens of rapa whelk (with a total weight of 24.21 kg, 0.11% of the total catch of 22315 kg) were processed from the main catches with beam trawl in the summer and autumn of 2024.
 For each specimen, the following basic biometric parameters were individually measured: total mass of the specimen (total weight-weight with the shell, TW, g) and length of the shell (shell length, SL, cm).